What Does Your Handwriting Say About You?

 Having pointed letters can mean that you are intense, intelligent, curious and aggressive.

-Generally if you write small with small looping letters, you are an introvert, preferring to keep to yourself.
+Generally, if you write small with small looping letters, you are an introvert, preferring to keep to yourself.
 The smaller loops show that you are unpretentious and down to earth.
 If your writing is small but your signature is large and sweeping, you may be pretending to be unpretentious but really you are extroverted and confident.

 If your handwriting is large with large spaces between the words, you like the out of doors and prefer elbowroom.
 You don’t like to be cooped up or held back.
 You show extrovert tendencies.

 My mother writes small but has large looping and sweeping letters.
 She is an introvert preferring to be at home reading a book or doing her knitting.
-However she is a very strong confident woman with definite opinions on many subjects.
+However, she is a very strong confident woman with definite opinions on many subjects.
 Her loops show that.
-Not that she is pretentious; she really is a confident person and strong willed.
+Not that she is pretentious; she really is a confident person and strong-willed.
 It is interesting that her handwriting shows all that.

 I write small and usually have small spaces between words; I’m an introvert, loving home and hearth.
 Don’t bother me; I’m a happy clam in my shell.
 However, if I’m in a hurry I can get rather sloppy with my dotting ‘I’s and ‘t’s; my handwriting tends to get larger and doesn’t always fall on the line but floats above or even below the line.
 This really indicates disorganization on my part.
-I tend to be a sloppy mess, unwilling to be more tidy because it is too much work.
+I tend to be a sloppy mess, unwilling to be tidier because it is too much work.
 I hate that my handwriting gives me away like that.
 I’m working on it.